tsurrdurr/MNIST-classification/readme.md

 Classifier from earlier read from disk and test values are parsed according to MNIST format description. `predict` function of the classifier returns array of predicted values of test images.
 Then these predictions are compared to test labels.

 For now ~91.4% of test values are recognized with Linear SVC.
-KNeighbors accuracy score is 98.44% but it takes really much time and disk space to create a classifier.
+KNeighbors prediction test result shows 96.5% accuracy, but it takes really much time and disk space to create a classifier.